yannS2016/iotivity-constrained-arduino/README.md

 ### Patching arduino libraries

-i updated socket.cpp based on the mainline iotivity_1_2(arduino adapter) comment regarding the  fix required on the socket.cpp code for the udp receive method the patch is arduino_socket.patch. apply this patch to your socket.cpp file.
+I updated socket.cpp based on the mainline iotivity_1_2(arduino adapter) comment regarding the  fix required on the socket.cpp code for the udp receive method the patch is arduino_socket.patch. apply this patch to your socket.cpp file.

 The iotivity constrained logging system is not directly compatible with arduino at it is. i move away from arduino Serial classes and adapted a rs232(c based) code from contiki( inspired by the fact that iotivity constrained stack uses is based on contiki). this is found under deps and as libarduino-rs232. using this, one can used the stdio.h printing and string formatting methods. still one need to patch the oc_log.h header in order to push constant text to arduino program memory (making use of PROGMEM attribute).

 the arduino Time library target C++ code, though adding attribute line extern C or _cplusplus the fact that it uses method overloading is not acceptable from C perspective. i provide a basic tweak to make it usable. one cam write a C++ class around it a provide a cleaner C wrapper or  just make it plain C.

-Aplying patches
+### Applying patch

-under ./pathces  apply:
+all patch files are under iotivity-constrained-arduino/patches

-arduino_socket.patch to your /path/to/arduino/home/libraries/Ethernet2
+- **arduino_socket.patch** to  /path/to/arduino/home/libraries/Ethernet2
-arduino_time.patch to /path/to/arduino/home/libraries/Time
+- **arduino_time.patch** to /path/to/arduino/home/libraries/Time
-iotivity_constrained.patch to your iotivity-constrained-arduino
+- **iotivity_constrained.patch** to your iotivity-constrained-arduino

 ## Build tools